deephyper/deephyper/docs/index.rst

 DeepHyper: Distributed Neural Architecture and Hyperparameter Optimization for Machine Learning
 ***********************************************************************************************

-DeepHyper is a powerful Python package for automating machine learning tasks, particularly focused on optimizing hyperparameters, searching for optimal neural architectures, and quantifying uncertainty through the deep ensembles.
+DeepHyper is first and foremost a hyperparameter optimization (HPO) library.
+By leveraging this core HPO functionnality, DeepHyper also provides neural architecture search, multi-fidelity and ensemble capabilities.
 With DeepHyper, users can easily perform these tasks on a single machine or distributed across multiple machines, making it ideal for use in a variety of environments.
 Whether you're a beginner looking to optimize your machine learning models or an experienced data scientist looking to streamline your workflow, DeepHyper has something to offer.
 So why wait?
 Start using DeepHyper today and take your machine learning skills to the next level!

-DeepHyper is specialized for machine learning tasks but it can also be used for generic black-box and gray-box optimization problems of expensive functions.

-DeepHyper's software architecture is designed to be modular and extensible.

-It is organized around the following subpackages:
+The package is organized around the following modules:

 * :mod:`deephyper.analysis`: To analyse your results.
 * :mod:`deephyper.ensemble`: To build ensembles of predictive models possibly with disentangled uncertainty quantification.